Muh-Hamza-99/Muh-Hamza-99/README.md

-# Hello < Developers />!
+# Hey there < Developers />!

 ## 🚀 About Me

-My name is Hamza, a full-stack developer, cloud enthusiast, teacher & tabla player!
+My name is Hamza, a 16-year old full-stack developer, cloud enthusiast, teacher and tabla player!

-- 🌱 I’m currently learning PostgreSQL

-- 👯 I’m looking to collaborate on backend projects

-- 💬 Talk to me the Tabla

 ## 🛠 Skills